CompassSecurity/pipeleak/docs/article.md

 }
 ```

-Using this access token grants you access to the repository, thus escalating your privileges to this repository.
+Abusing this access token grants you access to the repository, thus escalating your privileges to this repository.

 ## Attacking Runners

 Chances are high that if pipelines are used, custom runners are registered.
-These come in different flavours.
-Most of the time the docker executor is used, which allows pipelines to define container images in which their commands are executed in.
-For a full list of possibilites [rtfm](https://docs.gitlab.com/runner/executors/).
+These come in different flavors.
+Most of the time the docker executor is used, which allows pipelines to define container images in which their commands are executed.
+For a full list of possibilities [rtfm](https://docs.gitlab.com/runner/executors/).

-If you are able to create projects or contribute to existing one, you are able to interact with runners.
+If you can create projects or contribute to existing ones, you can interact with runners.
+We want to test if it is possible to escape from the runner context e.g. escape from the container to the host machine or if the runner leaks additional privileges e.g. in the form of attached files or environment variables set by the runner config.

-We want to test if it is possible to escape from the runner context e.g. escape from the container to the host machine or if the runner leaks additional privileges e.g. in form of attached files or environment variables set by the runner config.
+First, you need to enumerate what (shared) runners are available.

-First you need to enumerate what (shared) runners are available.
+Doing this manually by creating a project or navigating to an existing one.
-Doing this manually create a project or navigate to an existing one.
+Open the CI/CD Settings page and look at the Runners section: https://leakycompany.com/my-pentest-prject/-/settings/ci_cd
-Open the CI/CD Settings page and look th the Runners section: https://leakycompany.com/my-pentest-prject/-/settings/ci_cd
+Runners can be attached globally, on the group level or on individual projects.

-Using pipeleak we can automate this:
+Using pipeleak we can automate runner enumeration:
 ```bash
 $ pipeleak runners --token glpat-[removed] --gitlab https://gitlab.com -v list
 2024-09-26T14:26:54+02:00 INF group runner description=2-green.shared-gitlab-org.runners-manager.gitlab.com name=comp-test-ia paused=false runner=gitlab-runner tags=gitlab-org type=instance_type